wpendl99/.github/profile/webServices/webSocket/webSocket.md

 ![WebSocket Upgrade](webServicesWebSocketUpgrade.jpg)

 WebSocket connections are still only between two parties.
 So if you want to facilitate a conversation between a group of users the server must act as the intermediary.
-Each peer first connects to the server, and then the server forwards messages between amongst the peers.
+Each peer first connects to the server, and then the server forwards messages amongst the peers.

 ![WebSocket Peers](webServicesWebSocketPeers.jpg)